BattletechModders/IRTweaks/README.md

 * *CombatSaveDisabler*
 * *IRUITweaks*
 * *SpawnProtection*
+* *Better-Juggernaut / Mighty-Juggernaut*

-This mod requires [https://github.com/iceraptor/IRBTModUtils/].
-Grab the latest release of __IRBTModUtils__ and extract it in your Mods/ directory alongside of this mod.
+This mod requires the latest releases of the following mods:

+* [IRBTModUtils](https://github.com/iceraptor/IRBTModUtils/) - a collection of common utilities used in all my mods.
+* [Custom Ammo Categories](https://github.com/BattletechModders/CustomBundle/releases) - for enhanced weapon tooltips

 ## Bulk Purchasing